ARMmbed/mbed-os-example-lorawan/README.md

 ```

 ## [Optional] Memory optimization

 Using `Arm CC compiler` instead of `GCC` reduces `3K` of RAM.
-Currently the application takes about `15K` of static RAM with Arm CC which spills over for the platforms with `20K` of RAM because we need to leave space about `5K` for dynamic allocation.
-So if we reduce the application stack size, we can barely fit into the 20K platforms.
+Currently the application takes about `15K` of static RAM with Arm CC, which spills over for the platforms with `20K` of RAM because you need to leave space, about `5K`, for dynamic allocation.
+So if you reduce the application stack size, you can barely fit into the 20K platforms.

 For example, add the following into `config` section in your `mbed_app.json`:

 ```